entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-svc.md

 ## Commands

-Use `ent bundle svc` to enable, disable, start, stop, restart, print the logs of, or list services.
-Services must be formatted as Docker Compose YAML files in the 'svc' bundle folder.

 To run auxiliary operations, a service must be enabled.
 Enabled services are listed under the 'svc' attribute of the bundle descriptor, `entando.json`.

-Common auxiliary service commands are detailed below.
+Manage services with the following commands:

 | Command | Description
 | :- | :-